zimmertr/Kubernetes-Manifests/cilium/README.md

 ## Summary

-Core is a collection of essential applications required to make TKS functional.
+Cilium is a collection of essential applications required to make TKS functional when using Cilium and Gateway API.

 <hr>